rtella20/java-legacy-starter/Notes.md

 Smell 6: Separation of concerns: The job applicant currently handles ssn formatting and validations.
 This is not a concern of job application class.

 Smell 7: Several hard coded error codes in SSN validation and formatting.
 Time to make them constants.

+Smell 8: Hard coded error codes in name validation.
+They can use some constants.